Calega/100-days-of-code/log.md

 ### Day 1: Jan 05th, Saturday

-**Today's Progress**: Seeking the "Apis and Microservice certification" on freecode camp, I started this journey on fire and proud of myself :)
+**Today's Progress**: Seeking the "Apis and Microservice certification" on freecodecamp, I started this journey on fire and proud of myself :)

 **Thoughts** It's a great feeling to be start this challenge.